LFKoning/cookiecutter-package/README.md

 conda install cookiecutter
 ```

-After installing `cookiecutter`, you can use these templates to kickstart your projects!
+After installing `cookiecutter`, you can kickstart your package with these templates!

 ## Usage

-Once you have `cookiecutter` installed, you can use the template to create a new project.
+Once you have `cookiecutter` installed, you can use the template to create a new
-Go to the folder on your local drive where you want to create the new project and type:
+package.
+Go to the folder on your local drive where you want to create the package and type:

 ```shell
 cookiecutter https://github.com/LFKoning/cookiecutter-package
 ```

-This will start `cookiecutter` and ask you for to choose from these templates:
+This will start `cookiecutter` and ask you to choose between these templates:

 1. Azure DevOps
 2. GitHub

-Select the remote git service you want to use to continue.
-After that `cookiecutter` will
+Select the remote git service you want to use and fill in the information that
-ask you to provide additional information about your package.
+`cookiecutter` needs to set up your package (See below).

-If a default value is available, `cookiecutter` will display the default between square
-brackets (`[..]`).
-Simply press `Enter` to accept the default value and continue.
+Answer all of the questions `cookiecutter` asks; sometimes a default value is available, which `cookiecutter` displays between square brackets (`[..]`).
+Press `Enter` to accept the default and continue.

-*Tip: If you make an error filling in the values, you can either stop the process using
+*Tip: If you answer a question incorrectly, you can always stop the process using
-`CTRL + C` of continue and correct the mistake later on.*
+`CTRL + C` and start over.*

 ### Azure DevOps

-Selecting Azure DevOps creates a package tailored for this service.
+Selecting Azure DevOps tailors the package for this remote service.
 This will impact
-the remote repository URL and CI pipeline for the package.
-You will be asked to provide
+the repository URL and CI pipeline.
+You will be asked to provide the following
-the following information:
+information:

 |Input|Description|Example|
 |---|---|---|